Triboar-Guildhall/triboar-site/content/apply-volunteer.md

 ---
 title: "Volunteer to Help"
-description: "Contribute to the Triboar Guildhall community"
+description: "Contribute to Triboar Guildhall as a volunteer.
+Help with moderation, maps, lore, tools, or onboarding and earn dues credits for your contributions."
 ---

 ## Become a Volunteer